How To Get Rid Of Public Speaking Anxiety Or Stage Fright

-Medically reviewed by Paige Henry, LMSW, J.D.
+Medically reviewed by Paige Henry, LMSW, J.D. and Dr. April Brewer, DBH, LPC

-Updated March 27, 2024by BetterHelp Editorial Team
+Updated September 25, 2024by BetterHelp Editorial Team

 Struggling to get past public speaking anxiety?

-Speech anxiety usually stems from a fear of being judged by or embarrassed in front of one’s peers.
-When we stand on a stage in front of a small or large audience, we may be scared that their scrutiny could expose our faults and weaknesses and that we might not be accepted as a result.
 Since humans are deeply social creatures, with social connection being closely tied to our overall health, the prospect of rejection on any scale can be frightening.
 It may even trigger our fight-or-flight response, causing physical symptoms like shaking, sweating, and a racing heart and making us feel vulnerable and afraid.

 Is a fear of public speaking the same as social anxiety disorder?

-Public speaking anxiety is not a diagnosable disorder on its own, but it can sometimes be linked to one—typically social anxiety disorder.
-In fact, fear of public speaking is often one of the symptoms of social anxiety disorder (SAD) per the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM).
-Note, however, that this fear usually must be usually chronic, severely distressing, and out of proportion to the situation in order for a SAD diagnosis to be considered.
+Note, however, that in order for a SAD to be considered, this fear usually must be usually chronic, severely distressing, and out of proportion to the situation.
 If you’re experiencing symptoms of a clinical anxiety disorder like this, it’s typically recommended that you meet with a mental health professional for evaluation and personalized treatment advice.
-Effective support for your symptoms is available.
+Effective support is available.

 1. Don't expect perfection

-2. Don't try to be someone else
+2. Don't try to be someone else and have confidence in yourself

 3. Put it in perspective

-Try challenging negative thoughts about the experience.
-Realistically, what’s the worst thing that can happen—and how likely is that outcome?
-For many people, making a mistake and feeling embarrassed is their most feared situation when it comes to public speaking.
 If this applies to you, consider the fact that you've likely been embarrassed before in life and you may be embarrassed again—it’s part of the human experience.
-You made it through previous experiences of embarrassment and you can do so again.
+You made it through previous experiences of embarrassment, and you can do so again.
 Plus, any missteps you may make are likely to be small in actuality, appearing larger in your memory than they’ll be in anyone else’s.

 4. Remember why you're doing it

-What’s your reason for giving this speech or presentation?
-Focusing on that may help you look past other factors that might be causing you stress.
-Your primary goal probably isn’t to impress others or achieve public-speaking perfection or fame; instead, it’s likely about teaching, informing, or helping others by conveying your message.
-Keeping this in mind may help you put other concerns to the back of your mind and direct your energy towards your main mission.
+Your primary goal probably isn’t to impress others or achieve public speaking perfection or fame—instead, it’s likely about teaching, informing, or helping others by conveying your message.
+Keeping this in mind may help you put other anxiety-inducing concerns to the back of your mind and direct your energy towards your main mission.

-Preparing your speech or presentation thoroughly can be helpful for two key reasons.
+Preparing your public speech or presentation thoroughly can be helpful for two key reasons.
 First, it can reduce the likelihood of you making mistakes during your presentation.
 Second, it may help build your confidence.
 For example, you might do research, organize your key points, write down what you'll say, proofread it, and practice it several times until you're ready to present.

 You might also make a list of everything you'll need on the day and ensure that it’s all charged, in working order, and ready to go, such as a laptop, projector, any props or visual aids, or other tools.
 If there’s a time limit, it may help to have a clock or watch that’s accurate and visible to you to help you stay on track.

-You could also ask one of your family members to record you giving the presentation so you can study your performance honestly and objectively.
+Evaluate your performance honestly and objectively.
 Are you using distracting hand gestures or speaking too quickly or slowly?
 Are you making eye contact with the audience?
 Does your body language seem closed off, or at ease?
 Make the necessary changes and then record yourself again.

 7. Humanize your audience